Classification of smooth embeddings of 4-manifolds in 7-space, I

 (b) Two PL compressible embeddings $f:N\to\R^7$ differ only by connected sum with an embedding $S^4\to\R^7$.

 (c) The map $ E^6_{PL}(N)\to E^7_{PL}(N)$ induced by the inclusion $\R^6\to\R^7$ is trivial.}

 {\it Proof.} Part (b) follows from part (a) and the Bo\'echat-Haefliger Theorem \Bh(b).
 Part (c) follows from the Bo\'echat-Haefliger Theorem \Bh(b) and the PL version of (a), which is proved analogously to (a).
+Let us prove (a).